-(C2.6) Describe where and how the identified risks and opportunities have factored into your financial planning process.
+(C2.6) Describe where and how the identified risks and opportunities have been factored into your financial planning process.

 Relevance Description Revenues Impacted 100% of our revenues come from providing PV solar solutions to climate change.
-Operating costs Impacted In terms of operating expenses relating to climate change risks and opportunities, we invest in research and development to continually improve the conversion efficiency and energy yield of our solar modules and lower the levelized cost of electricity of our PV solar power systems so they can compete with fossil fuel technologies.
-In 2017, we spent more than \$202 million on global 'selling, general and administrative' expenses which consist primarily of salaries and other personnel-related costs, professional fees, insurance costs, travel expenses, and other business development and selling expenses related to the increasing demand for renewable energy products.
-Capital expenditures / capital allocation Impacted We expect to make significant capital investments over the next several years as we transition our production to Series 6 module technology and purchase the related manufacturing equipment and infrastructure.
-Such investments also include the commencement and expansion of operations at our previously announced manufacturing plant in Vietnam.
-We expect the aggregate capital investment for currently planned Series 6 related programs to be approximately \$1.4 billion, including \$0.5 billion of capital expenditures already made as of December 31, 2017.
-Such programs are expected to provide an annual Series 6 manufacturing capacity of approximately 5 GW once completed, enabling us to capitalize on the increasing demand for renewable energy products.
-Other relevant climate change mitigation capital expenditures include energy efficiency and low carbon installations (onsite PV) at our manufacturing and recycling sites to reduce electricity comsumption.
-Acquisitions and divestments Not impacted We had no acquisitions or divestments in 2017 that were impacted by climate change risks or opportunities.
-Access to capital Not impacted Our module business is not impacted as this is financed with cash on the balance.
+In 2018, our net sales amounted to \$2.2 billion.
+Operating costs Impacted In terms of operating expenses relating to climate change risks and opportunities, we invest in research and development to continually improve the conversion efficiency and energy yield of our solar

+T modules and lower the levelized cost of electricity of our PV solar power systems so they can compete with fossil fuel technologies.
+In 2018, we invested approximately \$84 million on research and development.
+We also spent more than \$177 million in 2018 on global 'selling, general and administrative' expenses which consist primarily of salaries and other personnel-related costs, professional fees, insurance costs, travel expenses, and other business development and selling expenses related to the increasing demand for renewable energy products.
+Capital Impacted We expect to make significant capital investments over the next expenditures / several years as we transition our production capital allocation to Series 6 module technology and purchase the related manufacturing equipment and infrastructure.
+These investments also include the commencement and expansion of operations at our existing manufacturing plant in Vietnam and the construction of an additional U.S. manufacturing plant in Lake Township, Ohio.
+We expect the aggregate capital investment for currently planned Series 6 related programs to be approximately \$2.0 billion, including \$1.1 billion of capital expenditures already made as of December 31, 2018.
+These capital investments are expected to provide an annual Series 6 manufacturing capacity of approximately 6.6 GW DC once completed, enabling us to capitalize on the increasing demand for renewable energy products.
+Other relevant climate change mitigation capital expenditures include energy efficiency and low carbon installations (solar) at our manufacturing and recycling sites to reduce electricity consumption.
+Acquisitions and Not We had no acquisitions or divestments in 2018 that were impacted divestments impacted by climate change risks or opportunities.
+Access to capital Not Our module business is not impacted as this is financed with cash on impacted the balance.
 Our systems business is also not impacted as access to capital is more a function of liquidity in the market versus demand for renewable energy.
-Assets Not yet impacted Our manufacturing assets have not yet been significantly impacted by extreme weather events and natural disasters.
-Since natural disasters and extreme weather events are becoming increasingly frequent, the potential timescale for such an impact is short-term (1-3 years).
-Liabilities Not impacted Liabilities were not impacted by climate-related risks and opportunities.
-Other Not impacted No other financial planning aspects are impacted by climate-related risks and opportunities.
+Assets Not yet Our manufacturing assets have not yet been significantly impacted ASSELS impacted by extreme weather events and natural disasters.
+Since natural paotou disasters and extreme weather events are becoming increasingly frequent, the potential timescale for such an impact is short-term (1-3) years).
+Liabilities Not Liabilities were not impacted by climate-related risks and impacted opportunities.
+Other Not No other financial planning aspects are impacted by climate-related impacted risks and opportunities.